Space Invaders: Video game audio

 Music scholar Andrew Schartmann wrote that the fundamental audio techniques Space Invaders introduced shaped the industry and that the game's immense popularity facilitated a widespread adoption of those techniques.
 Prior to Space Invaders, music typically played during introductions or closings.
 Its looped music plays during gameplay while the game's interactions generate sound effects, which together Schartmann described as a "rich sonic landscape".
 He further noted that while the four-note loop seemed "pedestrian", its ability to stir a reaction from players moved video games closer to an art form.
-The title's changing tempo popularized variability in game music; developers later applied the strategy to pitch, rhythm, form, and other parameters to accommodate nonlinear aspects of games.
+The changing tempo popularized variability in game music; developers later applied the strategy to pitch, rhythm, form, and other parameters to accommodate nonlinear aspects of games.
 Karen Collins, a professor of interactive media, echoed similar statements, noting that the combination of introducing continuous background music and dynamically changing the pace during gameplay was itself a worthy milestone.

 Next Generation editor Neil West cited Space Invaderss music as an example of great video game art, commenting on how the simple melody's increasing tempo and synchronization with the enemies' movement chills and excites the player.
 Tommy Tallarico, a video game composer and sound designer, cited Space Invaders as an example of how video game music is "not a passive linear medium", stating that the interaction elevates the experience to a higher level for the senses.
 He echoed West's assessment, commenting that the simple beats increased the player's heart rate—instilling a sense of panic—as the invaders approached the bottom of the screen.
 In describing the audio's increasing pace, video game journalist and historian Bill Loguidice likened the background music to the sound of a heartbeat.
 He noted that the effect carried forward into other games; for example, Dungeons of Daggorath features a similar heartbeat sound to indicate player health.
 Writing for GameSpot, Glenn McDonald made similar observations about the effect the game's audio and noted a similar technique used in Asteroids.